Internal Demand Rates

 2. You will need to refer to the Draft Hypothesis Statements document in order to provide feedback.

-3. Please click on the "Submit Stakeholder Feedback" box below to begin the survey and provide your specific comments.
+3. Please click on the "Submit Stakeholder Feedback" box to begin the survey and provide your specific comments.

 4. This written feedback is comprised of three "pages", thus allowing you to save your progress after every page of questions, please click "next" to get to the following pages.